lisabronwyn/tetris-tutorial/doc/progress.md

 scenario, so all we need to do is put whatever we want to happen when a piece should be locked in place there.
-Because we like functions, we'll create a new function on `Piece`  called `lock`, and then just add `piece.lock()` to the collison branch in `down()`.
+Because we like functions, we'll create a new function on `Piece`  called `lock`, and then just add `piece.lock()` to the collision branch in `down()`.
 We also want to spawn a new piece after locking the previous one, but for now, we'll leave that out.

 Okay, so `lock()` needs to do a couple of things.
-First, it needs to take all blocks in the current pattern of the piece, and store them in the game board.
+First, it needs to take all blocks in the current pattern of the piece, and store them on the game board.
 Then, it needs to check every row of the game board whether it is full, and if so, move all rows that are higher up down (this effectively removes the row in question).
 Finally, we need to redraw the board, and potentially show the user